Werder Bremen 0-2 Borussia Dortmund

 Bremen did have their moments – Justin Njinmah went close with a chip over Gregor Kobel, and Salim Musah was denied by Kobel in a one-on-one situation.
 Amos Pieper, meanwhile, had a header ruled out for offside shortly before the half-hour mark.

-Mio Backhaus makes yet another crucial save to deny Serhou Guirassy as Werder Bremen hold firm in the first half. - IMAGO/Dennis Ewert/RHR-FOTO
+Mio Backhaus made a crucial save to deny Serhou Guirassy as Werder Bremen held firm in the first half. - IMAGO/Dennis Ewert/RHR-FOTO

-Guirassy finally scored around the hour mark after an inspired Backhaus performance. - Pau Barrena
+Guirassy finally got the better of Backhaus on the hour mark after an inspired performance from the Bremen keeper. - Pau Barrena

-The breakthrough Dortmund had been threatening finally arrived in the 60th minute.
+The breakthrough finally arrived in the 60th minute.
 Julian Ryerson delivered a cross from the right, and Guirassy rose above Marco Friedl to head powerfully into the bottom corner, giving Backhaus no chance.
 It was Guirassy's 17th Bundesliga goal of the season and, remarkably, the seventh time he had scored the opening goal in a Bundesliga match this campaign.

 Bremen attempted to respond, but Dortmund remained in control.
-Karim Coulibaly thought he had equalised in the 81st minute, but the goal was ruled out for offside after a VAR review, with Jens Stage adjudged to have been in an offside position and interfering with play.
+Karim Coulibaly thought he had equalised in the 81st minute, but the goal was ruled out for offside after a VAR review, with Jens Stage adjudged to have been interfering with play.

 The result meant Dortmund finished the season on 73 points while, for Bremen, it was a disappointing end to a difficult campaign, though their top-flight status had already been secured the previous weekend.

-Dortmund players celebrate Serhou Guirassy's opening goal as BVB take control at the Weserstadion. - IMAGO/Dennis Ewert/RHR-FOTO
+Dortmund players celebrate Guirassy's opening goal. - IMAGO/Dennis Ewert/RHR-FOTO

 Man of the Match: Serhou Guirassy